Georgia vs. Florida College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Georgia Bulldogs vs. Florida Gators college football matchup on October 30, 2021.

 The 2021 edition of the World's Largest Outdoor Cocktail Party on Saturday, October 30 will see the No. 1 Georgia Bulldogs (7-0, 0-0 SEC) visit the Florida Gators (4-3, 0-0 SEC) at TIAA Bank Field.
 The Bulldogs are heavily favored by 14 points in the outing.
-The total for this game has been set at 51 points.
+The contest's point total is 51.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .